VictoriaMetrics/vmgather/docs/architecture.md

 - Integration tests spin up VictoriaMetrics flavours through `local-test-env`.
 - Playwright E2E suites exercise the complete wizard flow, ensuring API contracts stay stable.

-## VMImport companion flow
+## VMImporter companion flow

-VMImport is purposely isolated from the exporter codebase to minimise coupling: aside from sharing the repo and build tooling it does not import exporter packages.
+VMImporter is purposely isolated from the exporter codebase to minimise coupling: aside from sharing the repo and build tooling it does not import exporter packages.
 Its flow is intentionally short:

 ```
 Browser (drop zone + endpoint form)